 through the web.
 These documents can be viewed or printed with Maple.

-FSU has a campus wide license for Maple, so you should be
+The math department has a license for Maple, so you should be

 Prerequisites: The graduate algebra courses or the consent of the